 Through this study, I would propose that certain characteristics arising from Nikkels ideas and practice deserve more space in the historiographic canon of typography.
 This study proposes to delve into one of these characteristics in particular: the attempt to find balance in the use of typography as both text and image.
 From a traditionalist perspective, the content of the text was always the primary focus.(3) In contrast, from a modernist standpoint, the text becomes an image when subjected to pre-established typographic norms (grid, fonts, formats, proportion).(4)

-Through an investigation of three generations of teacher-pupil pairings (Walter Nikkels – Wigger Bierma – Ingo Offermanns), I will focus on the use of the opening pages in book design: title page and table of contents.
+Through an investigation into the typographic work of Walter Nikkels and Wigger Bierma (teacher and pupil respectively), I will focus on the use of the opening pages in book design: title page and table of contents.
 In the majority of the works of these three book designers, the traditional page number 3 (title page) and page number 5 (table of contents) are dealt with as double page spreads.
 Thus becoming both text and image simultaneously (fig. 1, 2, 3).
 These examples serve as formal and functional bridges between different historical western currents of typographic design.
 From them, a theoretical and formal historical study is proposed, eventually encompassing testimonies from the designers themselves.
 Furthermore, this study attempts to emphasise the value of contemporary typographic critical positions that seek to re-establish contact with traditions.(5) It is also intended as a modest contribution to the inclusion of such practices and ideas in the canon of the history of typography.

 1. Walter Nikkels, Der Raum des Buches, 1998